Best-Rated Portable Heaters

 Like oil column heaters, convection heaters warm cold air by pulling it over heated elements.
 The air then rises and slowly circulates around the room.
 Most units including a fan to speed up the natural convection flow.

-• Pros: Suitable for heating medium to large rooms and, with quiet operation and a thermostat, are suitable to leave on in a bedroom overnight.
+• Pros: Suitable for heating medium to large rooms and, with quiet operation and a thermostat, are suitable to use in a bedroom overnight.
 Convection heaters are lightweight and portable, and provide an even, ambient temperature.

 • Cons: Can take a while to heat up a large room, especially one with high ceilings.
 And while most models have a fan, they are often small and not as effective as some fan heaters.
 Convection heaters can also be easily tipped over.